 Finally!
 Everything is ready for the first bathroom tile to be installed.
 I know you’ll want to jump right in.
 Patience.
 There’s one more step to do: take the time to lay out the tiles.

-When you design and budget a bathroom remodel, the tile is a critical part.
-So it pays to take the time to figure out where grout lines will fall.
-Plan where you’ll have cut tile and where you’ll have finish tile.
+When you design and budget a bathroom remodel, the tile is critical.
+So, it pays to take the time to figure out where grout lines will fall.
+Plan where you’ll have cut tile and where you’ll have finished tile.

 Change the pattern of the tile until you achieve the look of symmetry or pattern you’re going for.
 Try to avoid having to cut tile into narrow strips that are a lot smaller than the full size of the tile.

-For the horizontal layout there’s one guideline to know about.
-If you have a tub, we usually begin with a full tile starting from the tub deck.
-But if that means we’d have to cut the piece at the floor so that it’s only an inch or two wide, maybe rethink that layout.
+For the horizontal layout, there’s one guideline to know about.
+If you have a tub, we usually begin with a full tile from the tub deck.
+But if that means we’d have to cut the piece at the floor so it’s only an inch or two wide, maybe rethink that layout.

 Tile layout is a really important step to get the look you want.
-And if you selected a natural stone tile you might want to move pieces around so you get a pattern you love.
-And set aside any tile you really don’t care for till you find some corner where they won’t be noticed.
+And if you selected a natural stone tile, you might want to move pieces around so you get a pattern you love.
+Set aside any tile you don’t care for till you find some corner where they won’t be noticed.

-Your goal in all this is to go through the layout and decide where you want tiles to be cut and where you want full tile.
+Your goal in all this is to go through the layout and decide where you want tiles to be cut and where you want full tiles.

 - Apply waterproofing on the floor and two to four inches up the walls.